sitewards/ansible-role-lego-lets-encrypt/README.md

 they are not renewed at this stage.
 Cron jobs for renewal are set up for all domains, this is the only mechanism of renewal in use.

-Currently "dns" and "http" challenges are supported.
+Currently, "dns" and "http" challenges are supported.

 ## Requirements
- - Ansible 2.8.0+
+ - Ansible 2.10.0+
  - Python21
  - pip (installs dependencies if required)